digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/post/swissuniversities_grant/index.md

 date: 2022-01-11
 ---

-We are thrilled that our proposal (Knowledge Management in the Swiss Digital Botanical Gardens Initiative (Swiss DBGI-KM)) will be supported by a swissuniversities Open Research Data grant obtained for the Track B "Establish projects" call.
+We are thrilled that our proposal "_Knowledge Management in the Swiss Digital Botanical Gardens Initiative (**Swiss DBGI-KM**)_" will be supported by a swissuniversities Open Research Data grant obtained for the Track B "Establish projects" call.

 <!--more-->